a2stuff/a2d/notes/testplan.md

 * Launch DeskTop.
 Open two windows containing multiple files.
 Select multiples files in the first window.
 File > Copy To....
 Select the second window's location as a destination and click OK.
 During the initial count of the files, press Escape.
 Verify that the count is canceled and the progress dialog is closed, and that the second window's contents do not refresh.
 * Launch DeskTop.
 Open two windows containing multiple files.
 Select multiples files in the first window.
 File > Copy To....
 Select the second window's location as a destination and click OK.
 After the initial count of the files is complete and the actual operation has started, press Escape.
 Verify that the second window's contents do refresh.

+* Launch DeskTop.
+Open a volume window.
+Create a new empty folder.
+Drag it to another volume.
+Verify that it is copied.

 ## File Deletion